Yes, the Tutanota webmail client is forever free with 1 GB of free storage for private users.

 Please note: U2F is currently not working in Firefox.

-Tutanota encrypts all your data (contacts, emails).
+Tutanota encrypts all data stored in your mailbox (contacts, emails, email signature, inbox rules, invoice data, payment method, certificate and private keys of your own domains).
 When sending an email, Tutanota encrypts subject, content and attachments automatically.

 We can read only the following metadata: